 What Is Breast Implant Illness?Breast implant illness (BII) is the name for a variety of symptoms women associate with having breast implants.
 Numerous studies have been performed on the safety of breast implants, and no scientific evidence has shown a direct link between implants and systemic conditions.
-That said, the symptoms some women experience are very real, which is why Dr. Zemmel does not take the concern of BII lightly.
+That said, the symptoms some women experience are very real, which is why Dr. Zemmel and Dr. Reddy do not take the concern of BII lightly.

-When patients believe their implants are causing an adverse reaction, Dr. Zemmel works with them to find the best solution for their needs, such as implant revision or complete removal.
+When patients believe their implants are causing an adverse reaction, Dr. Zemmel and Dr. Reddy work with them to find the best solution for their needs, such as implant revision or complete removal.

-What Does an En Bloc Capsulectomy Entail?When performing a breast explantation, Dr. Zemmel prefers using what is known as the en bloc technique, or total capsulectomy.
+What Does an En Bloc Capsulectomy Entail?When performing a breast explantation, Dr. Zemmel and Dr. Reddy prefer using what is known as the en bloc technique, or total capsulectomy.
 The en bloc capsulectomy procedure entails removing the breast implant while it is still inside the surrounding capsule (scar tissue)—as opposed to opening the capsule to remove the implant first.
 By removing both the implant and capsule in one piece, any leaked implant material remains inside the capsule.
 This is especially beneficial for patients showing signs of BII or BIA-ALCL.
-Patient safety is Dr. Zemmel’s top priority, which is why he recommends the en bloc capsulectomy whenever it is a viable option.
-During the consultation process, Dr. Zemmel will go over the details of the explant procedure, explaining what it will involve and potential risks of the procedure.
+Patient safety is Dr. Zemmel’s and Dr. Reddy’s top priority, which is why they recommend the en bloc capsulectomy whenever it is a viable option.
+During the consultation process, your surgeon will go over the details of the explant procedure, explaining what it will involve and potential risks of the procedure.

 What Can I Expect After Breast Explantation?Following breast explant surgery, you should be able to resume your normal activities after a few days and return to work after one week.
 You will be instructed to wear compression garments to help promote healing.
 While everyone heals at their own rate, you can expect some degree of swelling and bruising, which should fade within the first few weeks.
 Any pain can typically be well-controlled with pain medication.
 To allow your body adequate healing time, you should avoid overexerting yourself with strenuous activities for about six weeks.